Raising quality of life in people living with dementia – MARQUE Report launch

 Time: 9.30am for 10.00am to 1.00pm

 Location: 110 Rochester Row

-We are delighted to invite you to attend an upcoming ILC event, which will present new findings related to people with dementia and their carers from a prestigious research project led by Prof Gill Livingston at UCL, MARQUE (Managing Agitation and Raising Quality of Life).
+On 1 March we held an ILC event, which presented new findings related to people with dementia and their carers from a prestigious research project led by Prof Gill Livingston at UCL, MARQUE (Managing Agitation and Raising Quality of Life).

 - Date: 1 March 2019

 - Location: 110 Rochester Row, London SW1P 1JP